light7714/Python_Chatroom/README.md

 path_where_env_is_stored\env\Scripts\activate
 ```

+5. Go to the project directory <br />
-5. To install all the dependencies, run
+To install all the dependencies, run
 ```
 pip install -r requirements.txt
 ```